AlejandrodeMiguel96/MSc-thesis-on-progress/README.md

 # MSc-thesis-on-progress

 This repository contains the necessary files to run the programme.
-However, the database files are missing because they are bigger than allowed.
+However, the database files are missing because they are bigger than the GitHub allowed file size.
 The files are:
 "database_single_leg_635927.npz"
 "dense_database.npz"